Skip to main content

 https://healthy.arkansas.gov/boards-commissions/boards/examiners-in-speech-language-pathology-and-audiology-arkansas-board/

-The information below pertains to individuals intending to obtain a Speech-Language Pathology Assistant from California.
+The information below pertains to individuals intending to obtain a Speech-Language Pathology Assistant license from California.
 It will inform you of whether or not this program meets the educational requirements for this license in this state.
 This does not pertain to any other license issued by the state.
 Please be advised that state regulations and processes can change at any time, individuals are encouraged to monitor the state requirements for licensure throughout their education to ensure that the program will meet their intended career goals.

-Based upon a review of the state’s regulations on 06/23/2025, this program appears to meet the educational requirements to directly certify for licensure in this state.
+Based upon a review of the state’s regulations on 09/23/2025, this program appears to meet the educational requirements to directly certify for licensure in this state.

-To meet field placement requirements for licensure as a Speech-Language Pathology Assistant in California, an individual must complete: - a minimum of 100 hours of field work experience
+To meet field placement requirements for licensure in this location, an individual must successfully complete: - a minimum of 100 hours of field work experience

 As of the most recent review, there are no identified exam requirements for this license in this location, however, the exam may be required for higher levels of licensure.